cypress-io/testing-workshop-cypress/README.md

 Note for Windows users: if `npm start` throws an error, it is probably due to `cd todomvc; ...` first command in the `npm start `script.
 In this case change the working folder to "todomvc" and run `npm start` from there.

-From the second terminal window you should be able to open Cypress with
+From the second terminal window you should be able to open Cypress in the root of the project with

 ```bash
 $ npm run cy:open